common-fate/terraform-provider-commonfate/docs/index.md

 Right now the only way to pass credentials to terraform is through environment variables.
 More methods of auth will come at a later date.

 Credentials must be provided by using the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and optionally AWS_SESSION_TOKEN environment variables.
-The region can be set using the AWS_REGION or AWS_DEFAULT_REGION environment variables.
+The region can be set using the `aws_region` provider parameter.

 For example:

 ```
 provider "commonfate" {
 	governance_api_url = "https://flkdj3s9fs.execute-api.ap-southeast-2.amazonaws.com/prod"
+  aws_region         = "us-west-2"
 }
 $ export AWS_ACCESS_KEY_ID="anaccesskey"
 $ export AWS_SECRET_ACCESS_KEY="asecretkey"